 However, before implementing changes in a property Investors must monitor the lifestyle and requirements of people.
-Since the pandemic confined people to the indoors, self-sustaining apartments that provide a dedicated outdoor space have been in demand.
-Renters are now demanding a greater autonomy of their living spaces and spacious additional bedrooms.
+Since the pandemic confined people indoors, self-sustaining apartments that provide a dedicated outdoor space have been in demand.
+Renters are now demanding greater autonomy in their living spaces and spacious additional bedrooms.
 Tenants shifting to the suburbs are looking for increased square footage, as well as a private outdoor eco-friendly space in the form of a patio or a balcony.

 #3 Affordable housing

 COVID-19 and the resulting economic recession have caused many to rethink their living conditions.
 With homeownership being way too costly, people are precipitating toward affordable housing.
 However, the National Low Income Housing Coalition reports that the US is facing a shortage of affordable housing.
 It is estimated that the country is 7 million rental homes short- a crisis that the pandemic further aggravated.
 As a result, investors and housing authorities are shifting to humble Class B assets for multifamily property investments in 2021.

 As rents are escalating, Class B and C properties are witnessing relatively low vacancy rates and modest rent growth in 2021.
 Class C properties reported higher delinquencies in 2020 than in previous recessions.
 On the other hand, 2020 negatively impacted Class A assets with young adults losing their jobs and seeking affordable housing.
 Class A vacancy rates were the highest at 5.5% with vacancy rates being 4.4% for Class B and 4% for Class C properties.

 How is the Government assisting investments in affordable housing?